PugarHuda/inflaStop/README.md

 # **InflaStop**

-InflaStop is a decentralized, anti-inflation stablecoin platform built on USD backing.
+InflaStop is a decentralized, anti-inflation stablecoin platform built on USDe backing.
 It offers interest-free loans, yield-based funding, and a transparent ecosystem for users to manage and grow their financial assets effectively.

 ---